Department of Defense (DoD) Leases

 Military Lending Act (MLA) Supervision

-Under Acting Director Mulvaney, the Consumer Financial Protection Bureau (CFPB)routine supervisory examinations for MLA compliance as Mulvaney called into question the CFPB’s statutory authority to enforce the MLA.
-Director Kraninger has taken the same position, calling for Congress to give the CFPB the to conduct supervisory examinations for MLA compliance.
+Under Acting Director Mulvaney, the Consumer Financial Protection Bureau (CFPB) stopped conducting routine supervisory examinations for Military Lending Act (MLA) compliance as Mulvaney called into question the CFPB’s statutory authority to enforce the MLA.
+Director Kraninger has taken the same position, calling for Congress to give the CFPB the clear authority to conduct supervisory examinations for MLA compliance.
 However, the CFPB will continue to exercise its enforcement powers for violations of the MLA based on complaints received through its website and consumer response channels.

 The National Credit Union Administration (NCUA) also examines credit unions for MLA compliance.
 In 2017, the NCUA made high-level reviews of MLA policies and procedures a supervisory priority.